amirkode/trabas/README.md

 - Server Service
   - Listens for public requests and client service.
   - Forwards public request to clent service.
-  - Utilizes Redis for request qeueu.
+  - Utilizes Redis for request queue.
 - Client Service
     - Forwards request received from server service to the underlying service.